ganeti/ganeti/doc/iallocator.rst

   relocate_from
-     a list of nodes to move the instance away from (note that with Ganeti 2.0, this list will always contain a single node, the current secondary of the instance)
+     a list of nodes to move the instance away from (note that with Ganeti 2.0, this list will always contain a single node, the current secondary of the instance); type *list of strings*

 As for ``multi-relocate``, it needs the three following request
 arguments:

   instances
-    a list of instance names to relocate
+    a list of instance names to relocate; type *list of strings*

   reloc_mode
     a string indicating the relocation mode; there are three possible